-- A. Student Travel Requirements - (1) Student Travel (departmental or organization) - A benefits eligible employee (faculty, staff, or applicable teaching assistant) must be accountable for out-of-town trips involving departmental student groups or sponsored student organizations and ensure that all travel documents are completed prior to travel.
-An accountable employee must accompany the students unless prior approval to travel without accompaniment is granted by the vice president of student affairs on the Student/Group Travel Form. - (2) Students Traveling to Present Research Papers Students traveling to professional conferences to present their research are not required to have an employee accompany them.
-The steps outlined in 3.B. below are applicable, and a benefits eligible employee (faculty member or academic administrator) must be accountable for the student's travel. - B. The accountable employee must complete the following steps: - (1) Submit a Pre-Approval under the name of the employee accountable for the trip, including the name(s) of the student(s).
-(For Cash Advance Requests, see section 4.) - a.
-Any University paid expenses (airfare, hotel, rental car) should be indicated on the Pre-Approval. - (2) Complete Student/Group Travel Form. - (3) Complete the "Student/Group Travel List."
+A. Student Travel Requirements

+- (1) Student Travel (departmental or organization) - An employee (faculty, staff, teaching assistant or graduate assistant) must be accountable for out-of-town trips involving departmental student groups or sponsored student organizations and ensure that all travel documents are completed prior to travel.
+An accountable employee must accompany the students unless prior approval to travel without accompaniment is granted by the appropriate vice president on the Student/Group Travel Form. - (2) Students Traveling to Present Research Papers Students traveling to professional conferences to present their research are not required to have an employee accompany them.
+The steps outlined in 3.B. below are applicable, and an employee (faculty member or academic administrator) must be accountable for the student's travel. - B. The accountable employee must complete the following steps: - Complete one (1) Travel Authorization Request (TAR) form for the employee accountable for the trip, including the name(s) of the student(s). - a.
+Any prepaid services (airfare, hotel, rental car) should be indicated on the TAR by checking the appropriate box. - b.
+When SOLF (Student Organizational Leadership Funds) are being used for student travel, the advisor must also complete the required SOLF forms and documentation required by Student Involvement.

-- (4) Have each trip participant complete a "Student Activity Release Form" and/or "Student Activity Release Form Private Vehicle" and return it to the department administrator who is responsible for retaining the releases.
-For official sports clubs, athletics and other team travel, blanket releases may be completed and submitted at the beginning of each year. - (5) Have each trip participant sign and date the "Travel Allowance Form" if students are provided the allowed city rate for meals.
+- (2) Complete Student/Group Travel Form. - (3) Complete the "Student/Group Travel List." - (4) Have each trip participant complete a "Student Activity Release Form" and/or "Student Activity Release Form Private Vehicle" and return it to the department administrator who is responsible for retaining the releases.
+For official sports clubs, athletics and other team travel, blanket releases may be completed and submitted at the beginning of each year. - (5) Have each trip participant sign and date the "Travel Allowance Form" if students are provided the allowed city rate per diem for meals.
 Attach the Travel Allowance Form to the expense report.
-Meal receipts are not required if this form is used. - (6) Send a duplicate copy of the Student/Group Travel Form and Student/Group Travel List to the University Police Department ten (10) days prior to the trip. - C. Departments authorizing students to use a privately owned vehicle to travel more than 25 miles from the campus to an event that is(a) sponsored or organized by the institution and (b) is funded by the institution, must comply with the following: - (1) Students shall not be compelled to use their personal vehicle. - (2) Students shall not be directed to transport other students or employees. - (3) Students must complete the Student Driver Acknowledgement Statement. - (4) Departments will maintain the statements with the applicable student travel forms.
+Meal receipts are not required if this form is used. - (6) Send a duplicate copy of the Student/Group Travel Form and Student/Group Travel List to the University Police Department ten (10) days prior to the trip. - C. Departments authorizing students to use a privately owned vehicle to travel more than 25 miles from the campus to an event that is - (a) sponsored or organized by the institution and (b) is funded by the institution, must comply with the following: - (1) Students shall not be compelled to use their personal vehicle. - (2) Students shall not be directed to transport other students or employees. - (3) Students must complete the Student Driver Acknowledgement Statement. - (4) Departments will maintain the statements with the applicable student travel forms.